 I am a qualified Psychotherapist/Counsellor with a Postgraduate Diploma and Master's Degree (MSc with merit) in Therapeutic Counselling.
-I belong to a professional body called The BACP, and appear on their Register which is accredited by the Department of Health.
-I was assessed as having sufficient levels of skill and experience (over 4000 hours) to be awarded Accredited status as a Psychotherapist in June 2016 As an Accredited, Registered member of the BACP, I am bound by the principles set out in their Ethical Framework - www.bacp.co.uk/ethical_framework.
+I belong to a professional body called The British Association for Counselling and Psychotherapy (BACP), and appear on their Register which is accredited by the Department of Health.
+I was assessed by The BACP as having a sufficient level of skills and experience (over 4000 hours) to be awarded Accredited status as a Psychotherapist.
+As a member of the BACP who holds Accredited and Ragistered status, I am bound by the principles set out in their Ethical Framework - www.bacp.co.uk/ethical_framework.
 As well as regularly attending courses to further my knowledge of psychotherapy and psychology, I have undertaken specialised training to support patients with a life-limiting illness and work with issues around loss and grief.
 Through my work as an advocate, I also have specialist knowledge in mental health diagnoses and treatments, and I am accredited by the Law Society to represent clients at Mental Health Tribunals.

 I have worked with people in varying degrees of crisis for over 25 years.